How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Further analysis

-\paragraph{Results} Surprisingly, we find that in the zero-shot set-up the models barely rely on any of the specific training samples that were found when the test language was included during fine-tuning.
+\paragraph{Results} Surprisingly, we find that, in the zero-shot setup, the models barely rely on the specific training samples that were found when the test language was included during fine-tuning.
 For Korean, only 5\% of the most positively influential samples from the zero-shot model are direct translations of the Korean samples that were retrieved when it was included during training.
-Moreover, only 4\% of training samples from the other languages that were retrieved, were deemed most influential again in the zero-shot setup.
+Moreover, only 4\% of training samples from the other languages that were retrieved were deemed most influential again in the zero-shot setup.
 The same trend was found for Spanish, albeit to a lesser extent, where translations of 14\% of the Spanish and 13\% from the other languages were recovered.
-This suggests that in the zero-shot set-up, different cross-lingual sharing patterns emerge for languages.
 Lastly, in Figure~\ref{fig:zero-shot}, we show the data reliance distribution across fine-tuning languages for our zero-shot models.
-From this, we see that the models still rely on cross-lingual sharing, and while Korean was previously processed in isolation (i.e., mostly relying on its own fine-tuning data), it now benefits from multiple languages.
+We find that the models still rely on cross-lingual sharing, and while Korean was previously processed in isolation (i.e., mostly relying on its own fine-tuning data), it now benefits from multiple languages.